• Skip to main content

 Before coming to PRRAC, Phil was an attorney with the Connecticut ACLU, where he also served as Legal Director from 1997-2003.
 At the ACLU, he litigated cases in federal and state courts involving fair housing, school desegregation, land use law, voting rights, first amendment law, gay rights, prison conditions, criminal justice, and other institutional reform litigation.
 He has also worked as Legal Projects Director at the Metropolitan Action Institute in New York City (a public interest urban planning organization), and taught for three years in the University of Connecticut School of Law clinical program.

-Phil was co-founder and the first board president of the Connecticut Fair Housing Center, served as a member of the Connecticut Housing Coalition Board for nine years, and is currently on the board of the Baltimore Regional Housing Partnership and the Open Communities Alliance (CT).
+Phil was co-founder and the first board president of the Connecticut Fair Housing Center, served as a member of the Connecticut Housing Coalition Board for nine years, and is currently on the board of Mobility Works and the Open Communities Alliance (CT).
 He is also an active member of the Housing Justice Network.

-Philip has taught as an adjunct professor at the UConn Law School and at Columbia Law School, and his courses have included “Federal Courts,” “Advanced Civil Procedure: Class Actions,” and “Housing and Civil Rights.”
-Philip is a graduate of Harvard College and the Columbia Law School and member of both the Connecticut and District of Columbia Bar.
+Phil has taught as an adjunct professor at the UConn Law School and at Columbia Law School, where his courses have included “Federal Courts,” “Advanced Civil Procedure: Class Actions,” and “Housing and Civil Rights.”
+Phil is a graduate of Harvard College and the Columbia Law School and member of both the Connecticut and District of Columbia Bar.

 Primary Sidebar